Fair and efficient allocation of indivisible items under category constraints: Technical preliminaries of linear programming

+We begin by introducing some elementary facts from linear programming, along with the notions of a feasible basis and reduced costs.
+Complementary material about linear programming can be found in the many textbooks about linear programming, such as the one by \cite{matouvsek2007understanding}.
+Consider a linear program in the standard form

 where $M$ is assumed to be of full row rank.
 A {\em basis} $B$ is a subset of columns of $M$ such that the matrix $M_B$ is non-singular.
 (We use the standard notation of linear programming where a matrix with a subset of columns as a subscript is the matrix restricted to those columns.
 Similarly, a vector with a subset of entries as a subscript is the vector restricted to those entries.)
-It is {\em feasible} if $M_B^{-1}b \geq 0$.
+It is {\em feasible} if $M_B^{-1}b \ge 0$.
 By a straightforward computation, for any basis $B$ and its complement $N$ in the set of columns, the objective function of the program can be equivalently written as $c_B^\top M_B^{-1}b + (c_N^\top - c_B^\top M_B^{-1}M_N)x_N$ when $x$ is a feasible solution.
 The components of $c_N^\top - c_B^\top M_B^{-1}M_N$ are the {\em reduced costs} associated with $B$.
 It is well-known that if the program admits an optimal solution, then there exists a feasible basis $B^*$ such that there is an optimal solution with support included in $B^*$ and such that the associated reduced costs are all non-positive.
 What is also well-known is that the set of optimal solutions forms a face of the set of feasible solutions, which is a polyhedron.
-Complementary material about linear programming can be found in the many textbooks about linear programming, such as the one by Matou\v{s}ek and G\"artner~\cite{matouvsek2007understanding}.
 There is actually a relation between the dimension of the optimal face and the reduced costs, as shown by the following lemma.
 This is ``common-knowledge'' in linear programming, but we provide a complete proof since we are not aware of a proper reference.

 \begin{lemma} The dimension of the optimal face is at most the number of $0$'s among the reduced costs associated with $B^*$. \end{lemma}